FiatAccompli/Civ6Mods/UIPluginsFramework/README.md

 To fit nicely within their containers, plugins should use the following dimensions:
 * `InGame_TopPanel` plugins should use a height of 25 pixels and arbitrary width.
-* `InGame_WorldTracker` plugins should use a width of 292 pixels and arbitrary height (should be >=22 or the expander icon will overlap weirdly).
+* `InGame_WorldTracker` plugins should use a width of 292 pixels and arbitrary height.

 For world tracker plugins you also need to:
 * Specify a `Name="something"` on the top-level `Context` element in the UI xml file.